-See the Micro Focus Fortify Software Security Center User Guide in Fortify Software Security Center Documents for a description of the search query syntax.
+See the OpenText[TM] Fortify Software Security Center User Guide in Fortify Software Security Center Documentation for a description of the search query syntax.

 d.
-(Optional) To specify how long to poll Fortify Software Security Center to check if FPR processing is finished, type the time in minutes in the Timeout box.
+(Optional) To specify the length of time to poll Fortify Software Security Center to determine if FPR processing is finished, type the time (in minutes) in the Timeout box.